The British Neuropathological Society

 Overview

 The British Neuropathological Society (BNS) was founded in 1950 by Godwin Greenfield as the 'Neuropathological Club' with 28 founder members, changing its name to the British Neuropathological Society in 1962.
 Registered as charity number 286363, the BNS exists to further the study of neuropathology and promote the exchange of scientific information.
-With an annual income of £189,051 (2024) and no paid trustees, the Society operates as a member-driven organization supporting early-career researchers through grants, travel bursaries, and educational opportunities.
+With an annual income of £189,051 (latest filing) and no paid trustees, the Society operates as a member-driven organisation supporting early-career researchers through grants, travel bursaries, and educational opportunities.
 Over the past decade, the BNS has awarded over £300,000 in grants to more than 100 individuals.
-Current President Professor Tammaryn Lashley (2024-2026) has stated her goal is “to inspire greater engagement within our community, especially among early career researchers.”
+President Professor Tammaryn Lashley has stated her goal is “to inspire greater engagement within our community, especially among early career researchers.”

 Funding Priorities

-Grant Programs
+Grant Programmes

 Small Grants Scheme